University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 > ## Evaluate with and without

-Generally for RNA sequencing or ChIP-seq experiments, we will run both raw and duplicate reads through the same pipeline to compare the results to make sure our duplicates are not effecting our final outcome.
+Generally for RNA sequencing or ChIP-seq experiments, we will run both raw and de-duplicated reads through the same pipeline to compare the results to make sure our duplicates are not effecting our final outcome.

 **For today however, we are going to skip calling duplicates,** but you can use either use `samtools` or `picard` tools to remove them.